-- 1. All 93 patient beds will be in private patient rooms. - 2.
+- 1. All patient beds will be in private patient rooms. - 2.
 All patient bathrooms will be handicap accessible. - 3.
-Facility will feature a 16-bed Alzheimer's disease secure unit. - 4.
-Incorporate six bariatric rooms/beds into the facility design. - 5.
-Implement a program designed to reduce hospital re-admissions; the current program utilized by PruittHealth affiliated facilities is INTERACT 3.0.
-The program to be implemented will be this program or other similarly designed program based on the most recent quality driven program PruittHealth determines to be available at the time of implementation. - 6.
-Participate in an organization-wide Quality Assurance/ Performance Improvement initiative that entails quarterly visits in regard to clinical, operational, pharmaceutical and - 7.
-Provide the It's Never 2 Late ® (iN2L) computer system to residents of the Alzheimer's unit as a tool to empower and engage seniors, specifically those with dementia.
-Each resident can have his or her individual page on the system, which displays their favorite personal options: music, games, photos and videos, even websites, at their fingertips. - 8.
-Have at least one Certified Dementia Practitioner on staff on the Alzheimer's unit per shift. - 9.
-Implement Electronic Medical Records (EMR) at the facility and include Smart Charting or other similar bedside patient charting tool. - 10.
-Implement Resident Safety Technology including Call Guard and WanderGuard into the facility. - 11.
-Implement Clinical Kiosks in appropriate locations throughout the facility. - 12.
-Assure all staff maintains ongoing training and continuing education credits utilizing Pruitt University and at no cost to the employees. - 13.
-Participate in a company-wide Annual Quality Report to demonstrate transparency in operations and make this Quality Report available to the public. - 14.
-Adopt the PruittHealth patient model of care including the applicable PerfectPath Programs appropriate for this facility and described in the CON Application and Supporting Documents. - 15.
-Implement PointRight Technology (or a future similar technology) in the ongoing operations.
+16-bed Alzheimer's disease secure unit. - 4.
+Six bariatric rooms/beds1 - 5.
+Seek Joint Commission accreditation or accreditation from some other similarly recognized accrediting body.2 - 6.
+Implement a program designed to reduce hospital readmissions; the current program utilized by PruittHealth-affiliated facilities is INTERACT 3.0.
+The program to be implemented will be this program or other similarly designed program based on the most recent quality driven program PruittHealth determines to be available at the time of implementation - 7.
+Participate in an organization-wide Quality Assurance/ Performance Improvement initiative that entails quarterly visits in regard to clinical, operational, pharmaceutical and reimbursement areas by corporate consultants to ensure compliance with all local, state and federal laws. - 8.
+As part of the Alzheimer program, provide the It's Never 2 Late ® (iN2L) computer system to residents of the Alzheimer's unit as a tool to empower and engage seniors, specifically those with dementia.
+Each resident can have his or her individual page on the system, which displays their favorite personal options: music, games, photos and videos, even websites, at their fingertips. - 9.
+Have at least one Certified Dementia Practitioner on staff on the Alzheimer's unit per shift. - 10.
+Implement Electronic Medical Records (EMR) at the facility, and include Smart Charting or other similar bedside patient charting tool. - 11.
+Implement Resident Safety Technology including Call Guard and WanderGuard into the facility. - 12.
+Implement Clinical Kiosks in appropriate locations throughout the facility.